 Cycling has been the must-do adventure lately.
 Cycling enthusiasts from all over the world are always looking for new trails to explore.
 Be it a novice cyclist or a professional, there are plenty of stunning cycling routes in this world splendid enough to satiate any cyclists’ desire.

 If you are a passionate traveler who is also an avid cyclist you might want to combine both of your passions into one memorable adventure.
-So to make it easier for you to get some inspiration for your next trip My Baggage has made a list of 10 of the best cycling destination in the world for you to consider.
+So to make it easier here is a list of 10 of the best cycling destinations in the world for you to consider.

 1. Girona, Spain